aivruu/file-relocator/docs/download_example.md

   // This class offers two methods to perform the file download, one sync, and another async
   // Their usage depending on your necessities, the available resources on the machine, or
-  // the size of the file to download (but, all we know that anyone is going to download a 50 GB file using this, :8). fileDownloader.downloadFileSync(); // The file will be downloaded using the current thread. fileDownloader.downloadFileAsync(); // The file will be downloaded using another thread for the process.
+  // the size of the file to download (but, all we know that anyone is going to download a 50 GB file using this, :8). final var syncDownloadStatus = fileDownloader.downloadFileSync(); // The file will be downloaded using the current thread. final var asyncDownloadStatus = fileDownloader.downloadFileAsync(); // The file will be downloaded using another thread for the process.
-  // Both methods return boolean states, so you can check if the file was downloaded correctly.
+  // Both methods return boolean states, so you can check if the file was downloaded correctly. if (syncDownloadStatus) {
+    System.out.println("The file was downloaded successfully using a single thread!");
+  }
 }
 ```